rosmed/rosmed.github.io/ismr2026/motion_control.md

 ### Step 24: Drag Each Model onto Its Target Transform

-Expand the robot transform tree and drag each loaded model onto the corresponding goal transform:
+Expand the robot transform tree and drag each loaded end-effector model onto the corresponding goal transform:
-- End-effector mesh → `tool0_goal_transform`
+- ur5_stylus → `ros2:tf2_lookup:wrist_3_linkToFlange`
-- Spine model → `world_goal_transform`
+- ur5_stylus_goal → `tool0_goal_transform`

 Once the models are reparented, they follow the robot as its pose updates.
+Note that in practice these should be added through the urdf file, this is a quick workaround for the purpose of this tutorial.

 ![Transform hierarchy showing the expanded goal-transform tree with models attached](images/interactive_session_25_drag_models_to_transforms.png)